 - What is an underactive thyroid?

-- Symptoms of an underactive thyroid
+- What are the symptoms of an underactive thyroid?

-- What is TSH and how is it related to an underactive thyroid?
+- What causes an underactive thyroid?

 What is an underactive thyroid?

 Your thyroid gland is found at the front of your neck.
 It produces two hormones that help control your metabolism — the chemical processes that occur in your body that keep you alive, like breathing and breaking down food into energy.
 These hormones are called triiodothyronine (T3) and thyroxine (T4).